↑

 • Heat oven to 350 degrees.
 Butter a 9-inch round baking pan, or 9-inch or 10-inch springform pan.

 • Stir in the flour mixture in three additions, alternating with buttermilk in two additions, beginning and ending with dry ingredients, and scraping down the sides of the bowl occasionally.
-Gently fold in fruit.
+Gently fold in 1 pound fruit.

 • Spread the batter into the prepared pan, then sprinkle the crumb topping over the cake.